marza1993/LightNormalsEstimation/README.md

 ## Acknowledgments
-This code can be used for reprudcing the results contained in our work accepted (not yet published) on the [CBMI 2024 conference](https://cbmi2024.org/).
+This code can be used for reprudcing the results contained in our work submitted to the [CBMI 2024 conference](https://cbmi2024.org/).
 If the reader wants to use this code in his/her research or projects an acknowledgment to our paper must be included as follows:

 ```